 Then there is also the need for service in the interests of your Alma Mater.
 As members of the Guild of Graduates, which constitutes one of the University Authorities, it is your right as well as your responsibility to see that University flourishes and attains maturity and fame.
-It is your duty to suggest ways and means for the progress of your Alma Mater, while.
-I must add strongly, it is also your responsibility to contribute your part actively towards that progress.
+It is your duty to suggest ways and means for the progress of your Alma Mater, while, I must add strongly, it is also your responsibility to contribute your part actively towards that progress.

 This Convocation is a fitting occasion for you to do a little heartscarching as to how far you have used your rights and shouldered your responsibilities and to think and re-think as to how you can best execute them from now on.
-Lastly to members of the public I must remind them that this University is not a State University, nor is it privately owned: it is theirs, mine and ours.
+Lastly to members of the pablic I must remind them that this University is nor a State University, nor is it privately owned: it is theirs, mine and ours.
 It is up to us to give it all our support so that this University will go on developing and progressing.
-We have at the moment in this country a University Commission consisting of three learned representatives of University bodies from outside Malaya and one presentatives of University.
+We have at the moment in this country a University Commission consisting of three learned representatives of University bodies from outside Malaya and one representative each of the Federation and the Singapore Governments to review the constitution, working and finances of the University.

 The Commission started work on the 22nd of last month and since then they have been meeting various people and representatives of interested bodies and also visiting various educational institutions in the Federation with the object of getting information for the report which they will shortly produce.
 Their report will contain plans for the future development of this University.
 We are all interested in the development of our University and will do all we can to support it.
-I would like to take this opportunity convey our gratitude and thanks to these gentlemen for the valuable services they are rendering to this country and to say that we are hnonured by their presence at this Convocation today.
+I would like to take this opportunity convey our gratitude and thanks to these gentlemen for the valuable services they are rendering to this country and to say that we are honoured by their presence at this Convocation today.